-- 1. Two (2) fire drills per semester - One scheduled fire drill during each semester in every residence hall - The local fire department is involved. - We do another fire drill sometime during the semester.
+- 1. Two (2) fire drills per semester - One scheduled fire drill will take place each semester in every residence hall. - The local fire department is involved. - Another fire drill is scheduled sometime during the semester.
 This drill is random. - 2.
 The state fire marshal does a room-to-room inspection in each residence hall during each fall semester. - 3.
-All fire/safety policies and rules are listed in detail in the Resident Handbook. - We also have checklists, dorm safety guidelines, etc. posted on the safety Web page. - 4.
-We have training for all hall directors and RAs. - They are trained in all aspects of fire safety. - Fire safety classes, fire extinguisher classes and general safety classes are given at any time upon request.
+All fire/safety policies and rules are listed in detail in the Resident Handbook. - Checklists, dorm safety guidelines, etc., are also posted on the safety Web page. - 4.
+Training is required for all hall directors and RAs. - They are trained in all aspects of fire safety. - Fire safety classes, fire extinguisher classes and general safety classes are given at any time upon request.